govindthange/playbooks/recruitment/developer-profile/README.md

 - **Assess Coding Capabilities:** Add MCQs to examine...
   - Basic coding principles, such as DRY and SOLID.
 Understanding of these principles suggests that the candidate has worked under good supervision.
   - Understanding of the chosen programming languages, such as Java, C#, JavaScript/HTML/CSS, PL/SQL, C/C++, Go, Python, Shell Scripting, etc.
-  - Understanding basic code snippets.
+  - Understanding of basic code snippets.
   - Use of the basic programming constructs such as exception handling, logging, interfaces etc.
 - **Assess Collaboration Capabilities:** Add MCQs to examine...
-  - Basic SVN/GIT commands to create commit, pull, fetch, checkout etc.
+  - Basic SVN/GIT commands to navigate repository tree and create commit, pull, fetch, checkout etc.
   - Creating builds and deployments.

 ### ✨ Test for **5+ Years** experienced candidates